Plumbing Pipe Repair New Roads, LA

 A drywall screw or framing nail driven through a pipe during past work leaks slowly for years around New Roads.
 We locate the puncture and splice in a clean section.

-- Call or schedule online.
-Book your pipe repair in New Roads online or by phone and pick a 2-hour window.
-We confirm in under five minutes with the assigned tech's name and photo.
+- Book by phone or online.
+Pick a 2-hour window for pipe repair in New Roads, by phone or online.
+Within five minutes you get a confirmation carrying the assigned tech's name and photo.

 How much does pipe repair cost in New Roads, LA?

-Pipe repair in New Roads is priced from $149, flat-rate and quoted in writing before any work begins — no hourly creep, no surprise add-ons.
+In New Roads, pipe repair starts at $149 — a flat rate, put in writing before any work begins, with no hourly creep and no surprise add-ons.
 Seniors (65+) and military save 10% on labor, and financing covers jobs over $1,500 at 0% APR for 12 months.
 Comparing pipe repair cost in New Roads?
 The written flat rate holds for 30 days, and 0% financing covers the larger jobs.

-Why homeowners in New Roads, LA choose us for pipe repair
+Why we're New Roads, LA's call for pipe repair

-New Roads homeowners choose us for pipe repair because we're genuinely local to Pointe Coupee Parish — family-owned since 1974, CSLB-licensed (#1098234), bonded and insured.
-Salaried (never commissioned) technicians, flat-rate written quotes good for 30 days, and a 10-year workmanship guarantee, with parts chosen to last in Louisiana's humid subtropical region.
+We earn New Roads's pipe repair work the plain way: genuinely local to Pointe Coupee Parish, family-owned since 1974, CSLB-licensed (#1098234), bonded and insured — salaried technicians (never commissioned), flat-rate quotes in writing good for 30 days, and workmanship guaranteed for 10 years, with parts chosen to last in Louisiana's humid subtropical region.
 Looking for a pipe repair company in New Roads, LA?
 That's exactly what we are — local, licensed, and accountable to Pointe Coupee Parish.

 We quote pipe repair on honest scope: no unnecessary up-sell, salaried (never commissioned) technicians, and a transparent diagnostic so you see exactly what we see — including the parts still in good shape.
 If a repair is the right call we say so; if replacement is the better long-term economics, we say that.
 The flat-rate pipe repair quote is written and good for 30 days.